 English immersion is a method of teaching English to non-native speakers.
-Students are taught a single teacher or a group of teachers who only speak English to them.
+Students are taught by a single teacher or a group of teachers who only speak English to them.
 English is learned and practiced, as well as other subjects such as math, science, and social studies are studied in English.
 Although many studies have shown that well-executed English immersion programs are successful, some critics call it a “sink or swim” strategy.

 Success varies depending on the school and region.
 Not every student can pick up English, whether it’s conversational or not, in the same amount of time.
 Students learn to speak, read, and write English in these programs.
 In most cases, only English is permitted in the classroom for both students and teachers.
 The success of each student with the English language is measured through tests and assignments.